Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-The Centers for Disease Control and Prevention (CDC) warns that taking antibiotics when you have a virus can do more harm than good.
-You will still feel sick, and the antibiotic could give you a skin rash, diarrhea, a yeast infection or worse.
+The Centers for Disease Control and Prevention warns that taking antibiotics when they aren’t needed can do more harm than good.
+You may still feel sick.
+And the antibiotic could give you a skin rash, diarrhea, a yeast infection or more serious side effects.

 You may need an antibiotic for: